Art Gallery and Museum Studies MA

 Student taking photo of a gallery display

-This Masters course considers the ways in which material culture has been represented and interpreted by historians and cultural theorists, the methodologies behind museum practice and methods of display and interpretation, and also puts theory and practice into dialogue.
+In this Masters course you’ll have the chance to explore and challenge key ideas that have shaped museum practice.
+You'll consider the ways in which material culture has been represented and interpreted by historians and cultural theorists, the methodologies behind museum practice and methods of display and interpretation, and put theory and practice into dialogue.

 You'll study in the heart of a cultural hub for this diverse and vibrant region.
 Leeds is home to a wide variety of world-leading and innovative arts and heritage organisations, from the Royal Armouries, Opera North, Leeds Playhouse and Northern Ballet, to museums, galleries and heritage sites and many contemporary art spaces.